Avi Katz

-Avi Katz (אבי כץ; born 1949) is a veteran Israeli illustrator and cartoonist.
+Avi Katz (אבי כץ; born 1949) is an Israeli illustrator and cartoonist.

 Early life and education

 Katz was born in Philadelphia, PA, USA.
 Throughout his years as a student in the Jewish day school system (Solomon Schechter and Akiba), he studied art at the Fleisher Art Memorial.
 He studied for three years at the University of California, Berkeley, exhibiting two one-man shows, and in 1970 transferred to the Bezalel Academy of Arts and Design in Jerusalem, Israel.
 After graduating in Fine Arts in 1973, he decided to make his home permanently in Israel.